HBV in english

 HBV organizes trainings for members.
 They are led by experienced players and each session can accommodate a limited number of participants.
 Sign up in advance for the trainings here.

-Sign up for our member newsletter from the footer of the page (tilaa uutiskirje) to receive the latest news in brief in Finnish and English.
+Sign up for our member newsletter from the form below or from the footer of the page (tilaa uutiskirje) to receive the latest news in brief in Finnish and English.

 If you need to get in touch with the HBV board, you can reach them via email firstname.lastname@example.org.